fiidalgo/cs2650/project/docs/work_log.md

    - Organized output directories for a clean build structure

 2. **Created the setup.sh environment configuration script**

    - Implemented dependency checking for required tools (CMake, C++ compilers)
    - Automated directory structure creation
    - Added build environment initialization
    - Included helpful usage instructions for developers

+3. **Implemented the MemTable header (memtable.h)**
+   - Designed the API for the in-memory component of the LSM-Tree
+   - Defined operations for putting, retrieving, and removing key-value pairs
+   - Implemented range query support for retrieving key ranges efficiently
+   - Added support for tombstones using std::optional to mark deleted entries
+   - Created a flexible iteration mechanism needed for flushing to disk

 ### Design Decisions